 19.14.010 Community Facility – CF Purpose

 A. Purpose.
-The purpose of the Community Facility zoning designation is to provide a location for places of worship, educational, and noncommercial recreational areas and facilities in high quality coordinated development compatible with adjacent residential uses. zone for viable and healthy social, recreational, educational, and religious organizations as community assets which are essential for the mental, physical and spiritual health of Mercer Island.
-Development in the CF will be subject to requirements and design standards that are intended to address the following objectives:
+The purpose of the Community Facility (CF) zoning designation is to provide a location for places of worship, educational, and noncommercial recreational areas and facilities in high quality coordinated development compatible with adjacent residential uses. zoning designation for a mix of social, recreational, educational, and religious organizations, which are essential for the mental, physical and spiritual health of Mercer Island.
+Development proposals in the CF zoning designation shall be designed consistent with this section and the applicable provisions of Chapter 19.12 MICC, to address the following objectives:

-1. Nonmotorized transportation solutions should be integrated into developments.
-Development should strive to reduce conflicts between, and congestion caused by all modes of transportation.
+1. Non-motorized transportation improvements should be integrated into developments.
+Development should strive to reduce conflicts between, and congestion caused by, all modes of transportation.

 2. All phases of project development design should address public safety.

 3. Housing should be limited and accessory to the primary facility.

+4. Public engagement and outreach throughout the master planning process.

+5. Significant public benefit provided by each facility by way of the master planning process.

 4. Community facilities should be located on properties of existing community facilities and on properties adjacent to existing community facilities.